mihir-m-gandhi/Disease-Prediction-from-Symptoms/README.md

   * A cumulative list of all symptoms was made
   * Each symptom was assigned a Boolean value of 0 or 1 for each disease, according to whether the symptom occurs with the disease or not
 - `Data visuaization` : Built correlation heatmaps for relationship between the symptoms and relationship between the diseases
-- `Model Building` : Used 2 algorithms for this dataset and compared the results to evaluate which one yielded better results: **Multinomial Naive Bayes Classifier** and **Decision Tree**
+- `Model Building` : Used 2 algorithms for this dataset and compared the results to evaluate which one yielded better results: *Multinomial Naive Bayes Classifier* and *Decision Tree*.

 Find the detailed documentation [here](https://gdoc.pub/doc/e/2PACX-1vTJFBAdnpav3HpjfVGGb5LFeO-z_5rThL9oYMNxQqRU7WYUv5fVWxuewughcBu6ww9jfQIlVRDY3rRC).